Maree b. Even

 In the work of this psychotherapy your sense of self may become more whole; you may feel stronger, more confident, able to manage a greater range of emotions and be better equipped to handle life’s challenges.
 You may also grow in your capacity to have meaningful and satisfying relationships.
 You may then be able to create new possibilities and directions for yourself, and live life in a more creative and fulfilling way.

 “Within a Psychodynamic Psychotherapy, I keep in mind the importance of attachment, development and personality .
 I also utilise a trauma-informed approach and psychological methods which assist with the embodiment of the real self .
-My main areas of work include emotional difficulties, intimacy issues, developmental/complex trauma (e.g. childhood emotional neglect, sexual abuse), addictions, highly sensitive people and those wanting to connect to themselves and others in a more real and full way.”
+My main areas of work include emotional difficulties, intimacy issues, developmental/complex trauma (e.g. childhood emotional neglect, sexual abuse), personality issues, addictions, highly sensitive people and those wanting to connect to themselves and others in a more real and full way.”

 We change, develop and grow through our experiences of connection